sakusanpuwan/java-fundamentals/src/main/java/org/example/ObjectOrientatedProgramming/OOP.md

     }
 }
 ```

+**super()** - is a special call from a subclass constructor to its immediate superclass constructor.
+Can be used to initialise fields in the superclass from a subclass of an abstract class

 ## Principles Of OOP
 ![OOP-Principles](https://github.com/user-attachments/assets/667948b8-d48c-4888-8d61-e7bf8658c31f)

 ### Abstraction
 process of simplifying complex systems by breaking them down into smaller, more manageable parts.
 Exposing only the essential features without needing to understand the underlying logic.
-For example, when using car you're only exposed to wheel, pedals and buttons (the interface) without needing to understand how things work under the hood.
+For example, when using car you're only exposed to wheel, pedals and buttons (the interface)
+without needing to understand how things work under the hood.
 Can achieve abstraction through abstract classes and interfaces
 ```java
 abstract class Vehicle {